edmund-ruan/withGoogleOAuth/project/README.md

 ```

-Navigate to http://localhost:8080, and you should see a message that says "Welcome to our server", if configured properly
+Navigate to http://localhost:3000, you should see the homepage.